Last Updated on May 10, 2022 by Editor

 Both Springhill Suites by Marriott and Fairfield Inn and Suites by Marriott are nearby.

-Boutique-lovers will love Staypineapple, an Artful Hotel NY, right across from the Crowne Plaza.
+Boutique-lovers will love Staypineapple, right across from the Crowne Plaza.

 The Equinox Hotel – the Fitness chain’s first ever hotel – is smack dab in the midst of Hudson Yards, overlooking both the Hudson River and The Vessel.
 Room rates, with tax and fees, start at $700 off season.